 Good ewe nutrition is vital for successful flock performance.
-The feed requirements of ewes vary significantly depending on their stage of production so feeding regimes have to take account of this.
+The feed requirements of ewes vary significantly depending on their stage of production and feeding regimes have to take account of this.

-Feed and forage account for more than 50% of the total variable costs of a sheep enterprise, so it is crucial that feed is high quality and gives the animals the nutrients they need when they need them.
+Feed and forage account for more than 50% of the total variable costs of a sheep enterprise, so it is crucial that feed is high-quality and gives the animals the nutrients they need when they need them.
 Cutting corners is false economy and can lead to health and production problems.

 Nutrients are required for maintenance, growth, lactation, reproduction and health.
-Poor nutrition can lead to reduced fertility, poor lamb survival, low growth rates, and can contribute to ewe and lamb mortality.
+Poor nutrition can lead to reduced fertility, poor lamb survival, low growth rates and can contribute to ewe and lamb mortality.

-Maximising the use of forages reduces the amount of concentrates needed.
-Having silage or hay analysed is essential to assess the quality of forage and to allow accurate formulation of winter diets.
+Maximising the use of forages reduces the amount of concentrates consumed.
+Having forages such as silage or hay analysed is essential, as it reveals their energy and protein content, allowing the winter diet to be formulated more accurately.

-The best way to check that a diet is adequate and that ewes are healthy is to assess the body condition.
-This is an important task which, when done regularly and acted upon, can improve the physical and financial performance of the flock.
+The best way to check a diet is meeting the ewe's requirements/needs is to assess the body condition of the ewes.
+This is an important task which, when done regularly, can improve the physical and financial performance of the flock.